| Tuesday, March 15, 2016"Zootopia" 12:49 am edt “Zootopia” takes place

 to consume hearty portions of fan service, then “The Force Awakens” is a real holiday feast (by which I mean Christmas,

 not the infamous Life Day).
+Three Stars out of

 Five.

-"In the Heart of the Sea" “In the Heart of the Sea”
+12:36 am edt “In the Heart of the Sea”

 tells the story of the 19th-century whaling expedition that served